AMythicDev/zigverm/README.md

-**zigvm has been renamed to zigverm for a better name.
-If you notice the zigvm name used anywhere in project source code, feel free to inform me.**
+**ZIGVERM has been renamed to zigverm for a better name.
+If you notice the ZIGVERM name used anywhere in project source code, feel free to inform me.**

 # zigverm
 Version manager for the Zig Programming Language.